As the summer season is upon us, here are a few useful tips for neighbors, drivers and parents.

 • Keep doors in your home closed and locked including your garage doors.
 An open door is an invitation.

-• Plan for vacation by having your mail and newspapers stopped or having a neighbor pick them up.
-Leave inside lights on timers to create the impression that your house is occupied.
-Be sure to set your alarm system.
-Have a lawn service or neighbor mow your lawn. • Avoid home improvement scams and deception burglaries by taking a proactive approach.
+• Avoid home improvement scams and deception burglaries by taking a proactive approach.
 Be particularly alert to anyone in your neighborhood looking to perform home repair and asking to gain entry into your home.
-Ask to see identification and let them know you are going to call and get verification from their company before allowing them inside.
-If they are legitimate, they won’t mind the wait.
+If you need air conditioning services for the maintenance of your ac unit, or welding services for custom metal work, ask to see identification and let them know you are going to call and get verification from their company before allowing them inside.
+If they are legitimate and got a certificate from a trade school, they won’t mind the wait.

 Tips for Drivers

 • Do not leave valuables or cash in your car.
 If you must leave items in the car, lock them in the trunk.
 If you have folding rear seats, make sure those are locked, too.

 • Be alert for children playing in neighborhoods and residential areas.
 Young children may be more concerned about catching a ball that rolls into the street than watching for vehicles coming toward them.

 • Drive safely and slowly around parks and playgrounds.
 More children are out playing during the summer.
 Make sure to bring your legionnaires hat mens, sunscreen, and sun glasses with you.

 Tips for Parents

 • Provide a list of phone numbers of neighbors, family, and friends that your child can call in an emergency.
 Make sure your child knows how to dial 911 and when it is appropriate to do so.